jgibbard/pcap_diff/README.md

-# PCAP Diff Tool
+# PCAP Diff Tool 🔍
 A tool to identify the differences between two PCAP files and display the result in Wireshark.

 Ideal for testing packet filtering, routing, and encapsulation.

 ## Features
-- **Byte Mask:** Set which bytes are compared.
+- ⚙️ **Byte Mask:** Set which bytes are compared.
 Allows skipping TTL, Checksums, Counters, etc.
-- **Multi Link Layer:** Custom byte ranges for comparison.
-Allow's comparing just the payload of two different carrier protocols.
+- 📦 **Multi Link Layer:** Custom byte ranges for comparison.
+Allows comparing just the payload of two different carrier protocols.
-- **PCAP Output:** Uses wireshark to view the results.
+- 🦈 **PCAP Output:** Uses wireshark to view the results.
-- **Multiple comparison modes:** Choose between a full search or a timestamp based window search.
+- ⏳ **Multiple comparison modes:** Choose between a full search or a timestamp based window search.

 ## Basic Usage